ersrohu/mingyues-daily-life/ex1/chapter2.md

 “OK.
 Where will we go?”

-“Go to the food street near his community.”
+“Go to the food street near his apartment complex.”

 “Well.
 What will we have?”